NolanNicholson/GunCon2-MiSTer/README.md

 # GunCon2-MiSTer
 Resources for using the Namco GunCon 2 lightgun with the MiSTer FPGA

-**NOTE!** This set of instructions has you install an experimental Linux kernel and main executable on to your SD card.
-Improper installation may put your installation in an unworkable state, so I recommend using a fresh installation instead of your "main" one.
-In any case, use at your own risk!

-If you would prefer not to manually replace important files on your MiSTer, support for the GunCon 2 will eventually be included in the MiSTer's official main executable and Linux kernel.
-The performance of the gun may be more reliable at that time as well.

-Thank you for trying this driver, and for your patience while we work out any rough edges.
+The official distributions of MiSTer's linux kernel (zImage_dtb) and main executable (MiSTer) now include special handling for CRT lightguns and driver support for the GunCon 2 and GunCon 3, so no custom files are needed - you just need the latest official distributions and the right hardware.

 # Setup instructions